 Exhibit Number Description of Exhibit 4.9 Form of Series 2020C Bond (included as Exhibit A-3 to the Indenture of Trust filed as Exhibit 4.6 to this Registration Statement).
 (1) Redeemable Conditional Warrant to Purchase Securities of Roth CH Acquisition I Co.
 Parent Corp., dated November 16, 2020, by and between Roth CH 4.10 Acquisition I Co.
 Parent Corp., PureCycle Technologies LLC, and Recycled Resin Investors, LLC.
-(1) Opinion of Loeb & Loeb LLP 5.1 10.1 Form of Letter Agreement among Roth CH Acquisition I Co., Roth Capital Partners, LLC and Craig-Hallum Capital Group LLC and Roth CH Acquisition I Co.'s officers, directors and stockholders.
-(2) 10.2 Form of Investment Management Trust Agreement between Continental Stock Transfer & Trust Company and Roth CH Acquisition I Co.
-(2) 10.3 Form of Escrow Agreement between Roth CH Acquisition I Co., Continental Stock Transfer & Trust Company and the initial stockholders of Roth CH Acquisition I Co.(2) 10.4 Form of Subscription Agreement among the Roth CH Acquisition I Co, the initial stockholders, Roth Capital Partners, LLC and Craig-Hallum Capital Group LLC.(2) 10.5 Form of Registration Rights Agreement among Roth CH Acquisition I Co. and the initial stockholders and Continental Stock Transfer & Trust Company.
-(2) 10.6 Form of Indemnity Agreement.
-(2) Founder Support Agreement, dated as of November 16, 2020, by and among Roth CH Acquisition I Co., PureCycle Technologies LLC, and the founding members 10.7 of Roth CH Acquisition I Co.
-(3) Company Support Agreement, dated as of November 16, 2020, by and among Roth CH Acquisition I Co., PureCycle Technologies LLC, and the founding 10.8 members of PureCycle Technologies LLC.(2) 10.9 Form of Subscription Agreement for the PIPE Placement.
-(3) 10.10 Form of PIPE Registration Rights Agreement.
-(3) 10.11 Form of Investor Rights Agreement. ± 10.12 Loan Agreement, dated as of October 1, 2020, by and between Purecycle: Ohio LLC and Southern Ohio Port Authority.
-111; 10.13 Form of the Series 2020A Promissory Note (included as Exhibit A-1 to the Loan Agreement filed as Exhibit 10.12 to this Registration Statement).
-(1) 10.14 Form of the Series 2020B Promissory Note (included as Exhibit A-2 to the Loan Agreement filed as Exhibit 10.12 to this Registration Statement).
+(1) Opinion of Loeb & Loeb LLP 5.1 Letter Agreement among Roth CH Acquisition I Co., Roth Capital Partners, LLC and Craig-Hallum Capital Group LLC and Roth CH Acquisition I Co.'s officers, 10.1 directors and stockholders.
+(2) 10.2 Investment Management Trust Agreement between Continental Stock Transfer & Trust Company and Roth CH Acquisition I Co.
+(2) 10.3 Escrow Agreement between Roth CH Acquisition I Co., Continental Stock Transfer & Trust Company and the initial stockholders of Roth CH Acquisition I Co.
+10.4 Subscription Agreement among Roth CH Acquisition I Co, the initial stockholders, Roth Capital Partners, LLC and Craig-Hallum Capital Group LLC.
+(2) 10.5 Registration Rights Agreement among Roth CH Acquisition I Co. and the initial stockholders and Continental Stock Transfer & Trust Company.
+(2) 10.6 Indemnity Agreement.
+(2) 10.7 Founder Support Agreement, dated as of November 16, 2020, by and among Roth CH Acquisition I Co., PureCycle Technologies LLC, and the founding members of Roth CH Acquisition I Co.
+(4) Company Support Agreement, dated as of November 16, 2020, by and among Roth CH Acquisition I Co., PureCycle Technologies LLC, and the founding 10.8 members of PureCycle Technologies LLC.
+(4) 10.9 Form of Subscription Agreement for the PIPE Placement.
+(4) 10.10 Form of PIPE Registration Rights Agreement.
+(4) 10.11 Form of Investor Rights Agreement. ± 10.12 Loan Agreement, dated as of October 1, 2020, by and between Purecycle: Ohio LLC and Southern Ohio Port Authority.
+11th 10.13 Form of the Series 2020A Promissory Note (included as Exhibit A-1 to the Loan Agreement filed as Exhibit 10.12 to this Registration Statement).
+10.14 Form of the Series 2020B Promissory Note (included as Exhibit A-2 to the Loan Agreement filed as Exhibit 10.12 to this Registration Statement).
 (1) 10.15 Form of the Series 2020C Promissory Note (included as Exhibit A-3 to the Loan Agreement filed as Exhibit 10.12 to this Registration Statement).
 (1) 10.16 Guaranty of Completion, dated as of October 7, 2020, by PureCycle Technologies LLC in favor of UMB Bank, N.A.
-(11) † 10.17

-Security Agreement, dated as of October 7, 2020, by and between Purecycle: Ohio LLC and UMB Bank, N.A.
+(1) † 10.17 Security Agreement, dated as of October 7, 2020, by and between Purecycle: Ohio LLC and UMB Bank, N.A.
 (1) †

-10.18 Right of First Refusal Agreement, dated as of October 7, 2020, by and between PureCycle Technologies LLC and the Investors signatory thereto.
-(1)
+Right of First Refusal Agreement, dated as of October 7, 2020, by and between PureCycle Technologies LLC and the Investors signatory thereto.